nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/5_NetworkDeviceDefinition.md

   - Simple electronic circuits for relaying and amplifying signals.

 ### Characteristics of Network Devices
 - Network devices do not support the installation of application software; they solely act as intermediaries for signal and data transfer.
-This differentiates them from terminal equipments.
+This differentiates them from end devices.
 - Network devices also host **protocol programs** to interact with other devices.

-<div style="border-top: 2px solid white; margin: 20px 0;"></div>
+---

 # Khái niệm thiết bị mạng